diballesteros/blog-posts/migrating-a-react-app-from-create-react-app-4-to-5.md

     - react
 ---

-## My experience migrating a React App from Create-React-App 4 to 5
+### Introduction

 ![React photo](https://cdn.hashnode.com/res/hashnode/image/upload/v1641140789138/CLjlg8feL.jpeg)
 _Photo by Lautaro Andreani on Unsplash_

 Recently the team behind [Create-React-App](https://create-react-app.dev/) updated the package from version 4 to 5.
 You can see a full list of changes right [here](https://github.com/facebook/create-react-app/releases).
 This fixed a lot of outdated dependencies, gave support to Tailwind, updated Webpack, and a bunch of other changes.

 This article addresses how I went about the process and all the small little problems I ran into along the way.

 ### Updating